mardiros/blacksmith/docs/source/user/authorization.rst

 For concistency, every service should use the same authorization pattern.

-With aioli, the authentication mechanism is declared in the `ClientFactory` to get the authentication working.
+With blacksmith, the authentication mechanism is declared in the `ClientFactory` to get the authentication working.
 It also can be overridden on every api call.